milesbd/react-firebase-semantic-ui-template/README.md

 ### Welcome
 Nice to have you as a visitor!

+To view this as a live demo, head on over to [semantic-ui.milesbd.ca](https://semantic-ui.milesbd.ca).

 This site was created using Firebase as a back-end for authentication, user db, cloud functions, and hosting.
 O the front-end, React, along with [Semantic UI for React](https://react.semantic-ui.com/) (one of my favourite component libraries).

 ### Purpose